-Use only sizes and types of accessories that are recommended by the tool manufacturer; do not use other types or sizes of accessories.

-Inspect drill bits and other cutting accessories before use.
-Do not use these accessories if dull or damaged.
+• Use only sizes and types of accessories that are recommended by the tool manufacturer; do not use other types or sizes of accessories.
+Inspect all accessories prior to mounting.
+Do not use an accessory that is chipped, cracked, non-concentric, excessively worn or otherwise damaged.